Resource Library - Free Choice Forage Feeding Concepts

 - Quality of Life for the Overweight, Insulin-Resistant Horse

-- NEW!
-Q&A with Dr. Juliet Getty about several important nutrition topics, including free choice feeding
+- Q&A with Dr. Juliet Getty about several important nutrition topics, including free choice feeding

 Research Reflections (Free)

 Listen to Dr. Juliet Getty, special guest on Jim Swanner's, "All About Horses" radio program or Monty Roberts' Horsemanship radio as she discusses the following topic(s).
 Recordings are each 30 minutes in length.

 - "Why Free-Choice Forage Feeding Should Be the Only Choice for Your Horse" – Interview with Jim Swanner

 - How to Respect the Power of the Horse's Instincts - Monty Roberts' Horsemanship Radio